chroma

 “We wanted to use the name for the album to bring attention to the fact that the world, how it is today, is not safe for women.
 There’s a kind of softness to the name as well.
 We hope that people who listen to the album will feel seen, and less alone.”

-Delayed because of lockdown frustrations the album became a “lifeline” for the band, when they finally hit the studio it was a release.
-They then recorded their debut at Giant Wafer Studios, Llanbadarn Fynydd in the heart of Wales, it was produced and mixed by Steffan Pringle (Adwaith, Future of the Left, Boy Azooga) and mastered by Tom Langrish at E1 Mastering (IDLES, Fontaines D.C, DITZ) in London.
+Delayed because of lockdown frustrations the album became a “lifeline” for the band, when they finally hit rehearsals it was a release.
+Then finally recorded their debut at Giant Wafer Studios, Llanbadarn Fynydd in the heart of Wales, it was produced and mixed by Steffan Pringle (Adwaith, Future of the Left, Boy Azooga) and mastered by Tom Langrish at E1 Mastering (IDLES, Fontaines D.C, DITZ) in London.

 “Working with Steff is great because he feels like a fourth member of the band sometimes,” explains Zac.
 “He’s able to approach situations and conversations without it sounding like he thinks he could do it better, if that makes sense.
 More of like a collaborative sort of thing.”